Jude-Kum/Jude_Portfolio/README.md

 [Project 1: What causes a heart condition?](https://github.com/Judedatascientist/Jude_Portfolio)

 .
-Used exploratory tools to identify factors that discrimiate betwwen heart disease patients and those without heart disease.
+Used exploratory tools to identify factors that discrimiate betwwen heart disease patients and those without heart disease...

 .
 Using logistic regression and random forest algorithms to predict patietns with heart disease condition.